Haji Abdul Qadeer

-Haji Abdul Qadeer (حاجی عبدالقدیر; c.
-1951 – 6 July 2002) was a prominent Northern Alliance leader in Afghanistan and opposed the Taliban.
+Hajji Abdul Qadeer (حاجی عبدالقدیر; c.
+1951 – 6 July 2002) was an Afghan politician and prominent Northern Alliance leader who fought the Taliban during the Third Afghan Civil War.
 Originally a commander of the Hezb-i Islami Khalis faction during the Soviet–Afghan War, he then served as governor of Nangarhar Province, the head of the Eastern Afghanistan Shura, and later Vice President of Afghanistan and Minister of Public Works in the administration of Hamid Karzai from 19 June 2002 until his assassination on 6 July 2002.
-He was the older brother of fellow anti-Soviet and Northern Alliance commander Abdul Haq, who was executed in late 2001 by the Taliban.
-Abdul Qadeer is notable for welcoming Osama bin Laden to Jalalabad in 1996.
+He was the older brother of fellow anti-Soviet and Northern Alliance commander Abdul Haq, who was assassinated in late 2001 by the Taliban.